 To retain more people, the ruling Korean Workers Party aims to complete a “bulletproof” concrete wall and high-voltage electric fencing along the boundary by Oct.
 10 — in time for the Party’s founding day celebrations — but a lack of supplies and food is delaying the effort.

-According to a source cited by DailyNK, military officers have sold much of the supplies intended for the wall so as to feed the soldiers who are supposed to be working on it.
+According to a source cited by DailyNK, military officers in the totalitarian country have sold much of the supplies intended for the wall so as to feed the soldiers who are supposed to be working on it.

 “So many supplies need to be sent to different sectors of the people’s economy,” the source told DailyNK, which reported the story on Aug.
 18. “This means that the authorities aren’t properly supplying the construction work along the border.”

 The source believes that the military has only been provided with 40 percent of what was needed for the construction, and what they have received is being sold in order to buy food for the mobilized soldiers.

 According to DailyNK’s source, personnel from the Korean People’s Army construction, engineering, and road bureaus have been deployed to the effort.
 The number of troops deployed would be enough to complete the work were there enough materials; instead, progress has been extremely slow.

 Work teams are refashioning the materials left over to complete as much of the project as possible.